Capacity of an associative memory model on random graph architectures

-for some $\alpha<\alpha_c,$ then that for all $\varrho \in ]0, \varrho_1]$ we obtain
+for some $\alpha<\alpha_c$, then that for all $\varrho\in\,]0, \varrho _1]$ we obtain

-for any $k \ge \mathrm{C} (\max\{\log \log N, \frac{\log(N)}{\log(\frac{\lambda_1}{\kappa\log(N)})}\})$ for a sufficiently large constant $C$.
+for any $k \ge{C} (\max\{\log\log N, \frac{\log(N)}{\log ({\lambda_1}/{(\kappa\log(N))})}\})$ for a sufficiently large constant $C$.

-Here $T^k$ is defined as the $k$'th iterate of the map $T$. \end{theorem}
+Here, $T^k$ is defined as the $k$th iterate of the map $T$. \end{theorem}

-In other words, Theorem \ref{synchronous} states that we are able to store the given number of patterns in such a way, that a number of errors that is proportional to $N$ can be repaired by a modest (at most $\mathcal{O}(\log N)$) number of iterations of the retrieval dynamics.
+In other words, Theorem \ref{synchronous} states that we are able to store the given number of patterns in such a way that a number of errors that is proportional to $N$ can be repaired by a modest (at most $\mathcal{O}(\log N)$) number of iterations of the retrieval dynamics.
 The number of patterns depends on the largest eigenvalue and the spectral gap of the adjacency matrix and is larger for large spectral gaps.

-Before advancing to the proof we will apply this result to some classical models of random and non-random graphs.
+Before advancing to the proof, we will apply this result to some classical models of random and non-random graphs.

-\begin{corollary} If $G=K_N$, i.e. in the case of the classical Hopfield model, the storage capacity in the sense of Theorem \ref{synchronous} is $M=\alpha \frac{N}{\log N}$ for some constant $\alpha$.
+\begin{corollary} If $G=K_N$, that is, in the case of the classical Hopfield model, the storage capacity in the sense of Theorem \ref{synchronous} is $M=\alpha\frac{N}{\log N}$ for some constant $\alpha$.
 The number of steps needed to repair a corrupted input is of order $\mathcal{O}(\log \log N)$. \end{corollary}

-\begin{proof} The complete graph is regular, hence condition $(H1)$ is satisfied.
-From Theorem \ref{synchronous} we obtain the numerical values for $M$ and the number of steps by observing that in the case of the complete graph the eigenvalues of $A$ are $N-1$ and $-1$ (the latter being an $N-1$-fold eigenvalue). \end{proof}
+\begin{pf} The complete graph is regular, hence condition (H1) is satisfied.
+From Theorem \ref{synchronous}, we obtain the numerical values for $M$ and the number of steps by observing that in the case of the complete graph the eigenvalues of $A$ are $N-1$ and $-1$ (the latter being an $N-1$-fold eigenvalue). \end{pf}